 The Cry it Out Yourself group on Facebook supports those parents who do not buy into conventional sleep training methods.
 But this post is definitely not positioned as a soapbox on that particular topic… I’ve no desire to provoke or offend anybody with differing values to my own.
 (Though should a debate evolve organically in the comments section, I will not hesitate to respond!)

 Out of desperation one morning, I asked a question within the above-mentioned group, and I was so overwhelmed by the response that I decided it would be a wasted opportunity if I didn’t turn the data into a post.

 I’m paraphrasing, but I basically asked whether members would be willing to share the average number of times their babies wake at night, and their ages.
 I was curious to see whether a pattern would emerge, or if it would be as random as the time we found a crab outside our URBAN garage, ie. totally random.

 The Science Bit

-What follows is my best effort at analysing the many responses I received (146 babies and toddlers mentioned at last count).
+What follows is my best effort at analysing the many responses I received (146 babies and toddlers).
 Please note that there were some instances where I had to discount comments that were unclear, and other circumstances in which I had to apply a degree of discretion by rounding up or down – because as we know, those babes do like to be awkward and have a tendency towards variable, unpredictable sleeping habits.